canonical/feast-operators/docs/tutorial/deploy-charmed-feast.rst

 Click ``Start Setup``, create a namespace for your work, and finally click ``Finish`` to continue to the dashboard.

 You will see a ``Feast`` tab in the left-hand sidebar.
-This provides access to the Charmed Feast User Interface directly from the Kubeflow dashboard.
+It provides access to the Charmed Feast User Interface directly from the Kubeflow dashboard.